RealBusinessAccount/SplitBit-Emulator/SplitBit Assembler Manual.md

 ## An Example SplitBit Assembly Program:

 ```
-; This is a basic hello world program for the SplitBit CPU.
+; This is a slightly more advanced hello world program that demonstrates some SplitBit programming conventions.
-; We'll create a loop that outputs each byte of our string to Output 0, the text console.

 #Program

-Start:
+start:              ; By uninforced convention, Program Labels start with a lowercase letter.
+  SETD HelloString  ; Set the Data Pointer to the address of the string.
+  CALL printString  ; Call the string printing subroutine.
+  HALT              ; End the program.

+; This is a reusable subroutine that could be includedd in other programs.
+printString:        ; Expects Data Pointer to be set to the beginning of the string to be printed.
-  LDA         ; Load a byte of the string into A.
+  LDA               ; Move the first character of the string into A.
-  BRA End     ; If A is zero, branch out of the loop.
+  BRA printDone     ; If A is NULL, the string is finished, so return.
-  OUTA 0x00   ; Output the value in A to Port 0, the text console.
+  OUTA 0x00         ; Output the character.
-  INCD        ; Increment the Data Pointer to the next byte of the string.
+  INCD              ; Increment Data Pointer to the next character.
-  BRI Start   ; Branch immediately to the start of the loop.
+  BRI printString   ; Branch to the beginning of the loop.

-End:
-  INIA 0x0A   ; We'll load a linefeed into A and output it to make it look nice.
+ printDone:
-  OUTA 0x00   ; Output it to the text console.
+  RET               ; Return to the caller.
-  HALT        ; Terminate the program.

 #Data

+HelloString:  ; By uninforced convention, Data Labels start with a capital letter.
 "Hello, World!"
 ```